End Petlessness & More

 Find out about one special case, Angel, through the eyes of Special Agent Austin Wallace.

 We help heal animals who are sick, injured, or victims of neglect and abuse.
 The healing process may take months and require the talents of the OHS veterinary team, led by Dr. Kris Otteman, and veterinary students from Oregon State University.
 The veterinary students get hands-on experience under the guidance of an OSU faculty member assigned to the OHS medical center.

 Watch the story of Milagro, the miracle cat, and see how Dr. Otteman and her staff brought him back to health.

 Learn more about the OHS Holman Medical Center »

 We use positive reinforcement to bring out the best in pets.
-Behavioral training can be the difference between an animal who is considered unadoptable and one who finds a loving home.
-Of course, we also help human companions have better relationships with their furry soulmates.
+Training can be the difference that helps an animal find a loving home.
+We also help human companions have better relationships with their furry soulmates.
 We want pets and people to be happy in their homes.

 Find out more about Tanya Roberts, the OHS behavior specialist, and our team of animal trainers.

 Learn more about OHS Training & Behavior programs »

 The real-life heroes of the OHS animal rescue team rappel down cliffs, swim treacherous waters and travel to disaster zones to save the lives of our distressed companions.
 These highly-trained volunteers are ready to answer the call for help when animals are stranded, trapped or injured and need help to survive.